GabrielRosenberg/Ray_Tracing/README.md

 # Ray Tracing
 Based on the book Ray Tracing from the Ground Up by Kevin Suffern

 The ray tracer architecture is based on the skeleton ray tracer written by Sverre Kvaale.
-I will implement each chapter without order described in the chapters of the book.
+I will implement each chapter described in the book without order.
+After finnishing a chapter I'm going to briefly explain what I have implemented and what it practicly does for the renders done by the ray tracer.

+## Chapters

 ### 1 Design and Programming